pymc-devs/pytensor/doc/library/config.rst

     Int value, default: 8

-    The number of traceback stack levels to keep for Pytensor variable definitions.
+    The number of traceback stack levels to keep for PyTensor variable definitions.

 .. attribute:: config.traceback__compile_limit

     Bool value, default: 0

-    The number of traceback stack levels to keep for variables during Pytensor compilation.
-When this value is greater than zero, it will make Pytensor keep internal stack traces.
+    The number of traceback stack levels to keep for variables during PyTensor compilation.
+When this value is greater than zero, it will make PyTensor keep internal stack traces.

 .. attribute:: config.metaopt__verbose